learn-co-students/Mod-3-Project_HTX-DS-021720/README.md

 ![awesome](https://raw.githubusercontent.com/learn-co-curriculum/dsc-mod-5-project/master/smart.gif)

-All that remains for Module 5 is to complete the final project!
+All that remains for Module 3 is to complete the final project!

 ## The Project

-For this project, you're going to select a dataset of your choosing and create a classification model.
-You'll start by identifying a problem you can solve with classification, and then identify a dataset.
-You'll then use everything you've learned about Data Science and Machine Learning thus far to source a dataset, preprocess and explore it, and then build and interpret a classification model that answers your chosen question.
+The main goal of this project is to create a classification model.
+For this project you'll have your choice of dataset (see below).
+Each comes with its own advantages and disadvantages, and, of course, its own associated business problem and stakeholders.

 ### Selecting a Data Set